Keep the Game We Love Going ODR Contest

 To submit a story to be featured on our news page or on social media, email us.

-CARHA Hockey is excited to support this initiative and join the conversation to inspire climate action alongside the Town of Stonewall, R.M. of Rockwood, Randy Frykas (Outdoor Hockey Club), Stonewall Minor Hockey, Stonewall Jets Hockey Club, and R.E.A.C.T.
+CARHA Hockey is excited to support this initiative and join the conversation to inspire climate action alongside the Town of Stonewall, R.M. of Rockwood, Randy Frykas (Outdoor Hockey Club), Stonewall Minor Hockey, Stonewall Jets Hockey Club, R.E.A.C.T., and Community Living Interlake.

 Introduced in 2016, CARHA Hockey's Achievement Award was established to honour and recognize those volunteers in the adult recreational hockey community.